AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 ## Overview {#overview}

-Use this workflow to source and manage first-party audiences directly from [!DNL Amazon S3] without requiring engineering assistance.
-After configuration, Collaboration automatically sources audiences from your S3 bucket and makes them available for activation and overlap analysis.
+Use this workflow to source and manage first-party audiences directly from [!DNL Amazon S3].
+After configuration, Collaboration automatically sources audiences from your S3 bucket and makes them available for insights and activation.

 Audiences sourced through S3 follow the same governance and data handling rules as those sourced from Adobe Experience Platform.